flox/flox/README.md

 innovation results in an entirely new set of dependencies that need to be managed.
-What starts as a simple app or microservice quickly grows complex, and turns into a expanding and fragmented supply chain.
-Flox brings reproducibility and consistency to complex software development lifecycles.
+What starts as a simple app or microservice quickly grows complex, and turns into an expanding and fragmented supply chain.
+Flox brings reproducibility and consistency to complex software development life-cycles.

 ## 📘 Origins